masonfmatthews/rails_assignments/projects/health_tracker/README.md

 * You should be able to enter multiple records for steps taken, calories consumed, and exercises performed for the same date.

 Hint: when naming tables, think about how the names will work in singular and in plural.
 For example, you might be tempted to have a model called `CaloriesConsumed`, but you have to admit that `calories_consumeds` is an awful table name.
 Also, don't name a table `calories`.
 If you don't believe me, try it and you'll see why.

+Finally, you'll note that these models have a lot in common.
+Write a module to extract some of this shared behavior.

 ## Hard Mode